 Anxiety and Increased Sensitivity

-With regard to joint problems, some degree of minor joint pain can happen all the time simply from sleeping awkwardly, exercising, sitting funny, or even just aging.
+About joint problems, some degree of minor joint pain can happen all the time simply from sleeping awkwardly, exercising, sitting funny, or even just aging.
 Without anxiety, the pain may be so minor that you ignore it completely.
-But when you become hypersensitive, you will always notice the pain and it will always feel stronger and more painful than it might otherwise.
+But when you become hypersensitive, you will always notice the pain, and it will always feel stronger and more painful than it might otherwise.

 So keep in mind that not all joint problems are caused by anxiety.
 Some may instead be caused by simply a significant increase in sensitivity to the way your body feels.